qmetry/qaf-blank-project-gradle/README.md

 This is automation project skeleton to start with using Gradle.
 Please refer [documentaion](https://qmetry.github.io/qaf/) for more help.

-This is sample project with Maven directory structure:
+This is sample project with Gradle directory structure:

 The 'config' directory contains testng.xml file, and is a place holder for configuration files.